 Secondary supply of equivalent conversion services includes UF6 material from commercial and government inventories, enricher underfeeding, and DU tails recovery.
 Uranium and plutonium recycle effectively adds to this.
-All these were estimated at 26,000 tU in 2013 but with the end of the Russian HEU supply to USA, they will be much less from 2014 and are projected to be less than 16,000 tU to 2022.
+All these were estimated at 26,000 tU in 2013 but with the end of the Russian HEU supply to USA, they are much less from 2014, and are projected to be less than 14,000 tU to 2022.

 Depleted uranium and deconversion

 Depleted uranium (DU) is stored long-term as UF6 or preferably, after deconversion, as U3O8, allowing HF to be recycled.
 It may also be deconverted to UF4, which is more stable, with much higher temperature of volatalisation.
 To early 2007, about one-quarter of the world's 1.5 million tonnes of DU had been deconverted.
 World deconversion capacity was about 60,000 t/yr at end of 2010.

 The main deconversion plant is the 20,000 t/yr one run by Areva NC at Tricastin, France, and over 300,000 tonnes has been processed here.
 The technology has been sold to Russia.
 Two plants have been built by Uranium Disposition Services (UDS) at Portsmouth and Paducah, USA, with capacities of 13,500 and 18,000 t/yr respectively.
 A 6500 t/yr plant is being built at New Mexico in the USA by International Isotopes (INIS).
 In the UK, Urenco ChemPlants is building a plant and expects 2016 start-up.